 I share that optimism.
-That is why in 2001 our company unilaterally developed the GreenlistTM environmental classification system to institutionalize the selection of environmentally preferred raw materials and packaging components, far exceeding government regulation and driving our business with better products.
-It is why in 2003 we launched programs to attack the menace of malaria in sub-Saharan Africa and the misery of asthma among Hispanic children in Miami.
+That is why in 2001 our company unilaterally developed the Greenlist environmental classification system to institutionalize the selection of environmentally preferred raw materials and packaging components, far exceeding government regulation and driving our business with better products.
+It is why in 2003 we launched programs to attack the menace of malaria in sub-Saharan Africa and the misery of asthma among Hispanic children in Miami, and we are working to significantly expand these programs.
 It is why in 2004 we joined with Conservation International's Carbon Conservation Program to help save one of the world's most critically threatened hotspots of biodiversity.
-Yet we still are in the early stages of truly addressing "base of the pyramid" products.
+It is why we have a comprehensive program to reduce greenhouse gas emissions and have implemented innovative systems like cogeneration to fuel our largest global manufacturing facility with natural gas and waste methane from a public landfill.
+This program has reduced emissions for our top global factories by 42 percent from our 2000 baseline year.